Incómodo

 Incómodo (Spanish for "Uncomfortable") is the first studio album by Mexican rapper and singer Tito Double P. It was released on 22 August 2024 through Double P Records.
+At the 26th Annual Latin Grammy Awards the album was nominated for Best Contemporary Mexican Music Album.

 Background and release

 In June 2024, Tito Double P announced through his social media that he would release the album in August.

 Composition

-The album is mainly composed of regional Mexican songs, specifically Sinaloa-style corridos.
+The album is mainly composed of Regional Mexican songs, specifically Sinaloa-style corridos.
 However, certain tracks represent more urban sounds such as electronic and dembow.

 Singles

 The first single from the album, "Dembow Bélico", featuring Mexican singers Joel de la P and Luis R. Conriquez, was released on 2 June 2023 and the music video was released on June 21.
 Is also one of the few songs on the album with a more distinct genre.
 On July 14, Tito Double P teamed up again with Luis R. Conriquez to release "La 701" as the second single.

 On 6 December 2023, the third single "Tendido" was released together with fellow Mexican Gabito Ballesteros.

 On 23 May 2024, the fourth single "Linda" was released with fellow Mexican singer Neton Vega, and it is also another of the few songs on the album that are not corridos.
 Afterwards, it was preceded by the fifth single "Primo" with Natanael Cano, released on July 5.
 A month later it was preceded by "Los Cuadros" with Peso Pluma, released on August 8, and with whom he had also already collaborated on severe occasions.
 On August 22, in conjunction with the release of the album, the seventh single "Ay Mamá" was released alongside the Mexican-American band Grupo Frontera.
 On September 12, in collaboration again with Gabito Ballesteros, the eighth single "Detona" was released.
 On October 7, the ninth single "El Lokerón" was released, as well as being one of the most popular songs on the album.
 Weeks later, on October 31, the tenth single "Dos Días" was also released with Peso Pluma.